iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 # Pixel Deflection

-In our paper we use pixel deflection with a heatmap, but first lets look at pixel deflection without any maps.
+In our paper, we use pixel deflection with a heatmap, but first let's look at pixel deflection without any maps.

 ```python